 It’s also fun to try the many varieties of rakija (local brandy), which, depending on the region, can be flavored with pears, plums, cherries, honey, herbs, or even mistletoe.

 Is it safe to travel to Croatia right now?
-Travel warnings, crime, scams and transport safety tips to know before you go.
+Get crime, scams and transport safety tips before you go.